For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 As the name suggests, The Economist is one for business and finance students to consider.
 However, it's no one-trick pony.
 Anyone with an interest in politics, the environment or any kind of social issue should give it a read.

 The publication usually has some offers on the go, often with a freebie included.
-At the time of writing, there is a 75% off The Economist student discount, bringing the price down to £49.75 a year for a digital subscription.
+At the time of writing, The Economist has a 50% student discount, bringing the price down to £109.50 a year for a digital subscription.

-There's also the option to get The Economist Espresso subscription for £19.75 a year (the full price is £79 a year).
-This subscription includes five short articles and a global news briefing each day, four personalised longer stories each week as well as access to narrated articles and a daily podcast.
+There's also the option to get The Economist Espresso subscription free of charge with student verification (the full price is £79 a year).
+This subscription includes a daily podcast, narrated articles, daily news summaries and more.

 You can cancel your subscription at any time.